fripokoff/Habbo-Origins-Web-Custom/README.md

 With a custom loader to include your loader settings, and real-time furni values via originvalues.com

-Countries supported: US, BR, ES
+Countries supported: 🇺🇸 🇧🇷 🇪🇸

 ## 👀 Looks